The following answers to frequently asked adventure caving questions are provided with a little extra spice: use in moderation

 During the day its a pleasant enough place to hang-out and sun bathe, but at night it’s a long and lonely two hour wait – no benches, no chairs, no lights… you get the scenario.
 Ask us for alternative options.

-From time-to-time the company does informal “refresher courses” to talk through scenarios and ensure adherence to our Standard Operating Procedures.
-There is no certification system available to us in Swaziland.
+From time-to-time the company does informal “refresher courses” to talk through scenarios and ensure adherence to our Standard Operating Procedures (SOP’s).
+There is no certification system available to us in Eswatini/Swaziland, but when it does come into effect – no doubt they will use our SOP’s as their template.

 Participants should also be aware of the fact that caves are known to house a fever-causing fungus that infects the lungs and causes flu-type symptoms.
 The infection is called histoplasmosis.
 This is treatable and is similar to tick-bite fever.
 Persons with low resistance to infection, such as caused by HIV are specifically warned of this risk.